 Habitat is not a giveaway program.
 Our program is a hand up, not a hand out.
 Through volunteer labor and donations of money and materials, Clay County Habitat builds and rehabilitates simple, decent houses alongside our homeowner (partner) families.

 Partner families are selected by our volunteer Family Selection committee based on:

 Our Four Criteria:

 - Need – Currently living in over-crowded, sub-standard or unaffordable housing.

-- Ability to Pay – Earning an income not less than $1700 month with decent or fixable credit
+- Ability to Pay – Earning an income of at least $2255 month with decent or fixable credit

 - Connection to the Community – Living or working in Clay County for a minimum of one year.

 In addition to a down payment and monthly mortgage payments, homeowners invest hundreds of hours of their own labor (“sweat equity”) into building their Habitat house and the houses of others.
 Upon completion, Habitat homes are sold to our partner families at no profit and financed with low-interest loans.
 The homeowners’ monthly mortgage payments go into a “Revolving Fund for Humanity” which is used to build still more Habitat homes.

 If you are interested in applying for home ownership please contact us at